Cray-HPE/docs-sat/portal/developer-portal/install/Configure_SAT_Using_CFS.md

 - In the examples below, replace `2.2.x` with the version of the SAT product stream being installed.
 - 'manager' and 'master' are used interchangeably in the steps below.
+- If upgrading SAT, the existing configuration will likely include other Cray EX product entries.
+Update the SAT entry as desribed in this procedure.
+The *HPE Cray EX System Software Getting Started Guide* provides guidance on how and when to update the entries for the other products.

 ### Procedure